 To support the wide variety of activities available at the Day Centres there is a range of materials, linked to the National Curriculum, produced by teachers.
-There are a wide variety of materials for all ages, ranging from historical trails to literacy, science, sensory and maths activities, to name but a few.
+There are three produced booklets available by purchase.
+Problem Solving, Science in the Environment and Acclimatisation.

-Equipment/Materials
+Equipment / Materials

 A wide range of equipment is available at the centres.
-Check with staff if your require specific resources.
+Check with staff if you require specific resources.